weaviate/weaviate-io/developers/weaviate/current/data-schema/schema-configuration.md

 ```

 **Notes**
-- Using this feature requires more resources, as the additional inverted indicies must be created/maintained for the lifetime of the Class
+- Using this feature requires more resources, as the additional inverted indices must be created/maintained for the lifetime of the Class

 # Property object